Jerome Cavanagh: Mayoralty

-Nor was Detroit doing so badly economically.
+The economy of the city also seemed in generally good health.
 The National Observer commented:

-In the face of this optimism, Cavanagh was reelected overwhelmingly in 1965.
+Buoyed by this optimism, Cavanagh was reelected overwhelmingly in 1965.
 In 1966, Cavanagh was elected president of both the United States Conference of Mayors and the National League of Cities, the only mayor to hold both posts at the same time.
 He served as president of the United States Conference of Mayors until the following year.